jeromeetienne/githubAPI.js/README.md

         The access_token is given to github to authenticate  the user.
         It can be used from the browser or from node.js.

+Now, let's run the server.
+A server is required because github api requires authentications for many calls.
+An authentication server is provided as examples in ```/examples/express```, coded with [express](http://expressjs.com/) as you may have guessed.

 First you need to authenticate yourself on github.
 It will give permissions to example application.